Passive Aggressive character types:

 © 2008 A.M.
 Benis

-Also known as: NP-like compliant.
-Quiet achiever submissive.
+Also known as: “NP like” compliant.
+Quiet achiever Passive Aggressive.
 Depressive, masochistic personality.
-"The shrinking violet."
+Submissive, dependent or self-effacing personality.
+"The shrinking violet".

 Photograph: Uncomfortable before camera in unfamiliar settings.